tobby-lie/.dotfiles/README.md

 ## Neovim
 Clone this repo into your `~/.config` directory, when you open up `nvim`, `lazy.nvim` will automatically load the plugins.

+NOTE: `ripgrep` must be installed for this config to work.

 ## Bash
 In addition, run the `bash_init.sh` script to symlink the `.bashrc` file into the proper path and `source` it.